UniversalDependencies/UD_Latin-ITTB/README.md

     * possessive pronouns in an attributive function receive PoS ADJ and _deprel_ amod;
     * some lemmas were harmonised to a common standard.
   * Manual corrections of annotation errors in the original data (mostly regarding co-ordinations and appositions)
-  * New split of dev/test/train data: dev and test contain the first 2101+2101 sentences in the _Summa contra gentiles_, while train all the remaining ones, including the concordances of _forma_.
+  * New split of dev/test/train data: dev and test contain the first 2101+2101 sentences in the _Summa contra gentiles_, while train all the remaining ones, including the concordances of the word _forma_ in the work of Thomas Aquinas.

 2017-03-01 v2.0
   * Converted to UD v2 guidelines.